daniell-olaitan/alx-backend-user-data/0x02-Session_authentication/README.md

+# Session Authentication

-Directory contains all the tasks in the 0x02-Session_authentication project.
+This Project contains all the various tasks to implement User Session Authentication.